Looking to contract with Digital Theatre (US) LLC? Find the terms and copyright notice here.

-(a) access the Licensed Material by Secure Authentication in order to search, retrieve, display and view the Licensed Material as permitted on the Digital Theatre+ Website;
+(a) access the Licensed Material by Secure Authentication in order to search, retrieve, display and view the Licensed Material as permitted on the Digital Theatre Plus Website;

 (b) modify the Metadata and create new Metadata of the Licensed Material;

-(c) electronically save those parts of the Licensed Material which are made available on the Digital Theatre+ Website as downloadable PDF documents;
+(c) electronically save those parts of the Licensed Material which are made available on the Digital Theatre Plus Website as downloadable PDF documents;

 (d) print out single copies of those parts of the Licensed Material which are made available on Digital Theatres’ Website as downloadable PDF documents;

-(e) incorporate parts of the Licensed Material which are made available on the Digital Theatre+ Website as downloadable PDF documents and or links to other parts of the Licensed Material in printed and electronic course packs to be used in the course of instruction and/or in virtual learning environments hosted on a Secure Network.
+(e) incorporate parts of the Licensed Material which are made available on the Digital Theatre Plus Website as downloadable PDF documents and or links to other parts of the Licensed Material in printed and electronic course packs to be used in the course of instruction and/or in virtual learning environments hosted securely and only accessible by Authorised Users.
 Authorised Users must specify the title and copyright owner of the Licensed Material used in the course packs.
 Course packs in other formats, such as Braille, may also be offered to Authorised Users;